- Our History

 HOME

 I am above all a hobbyist, not a dealer.
 I keep pigeons because of my love of the species for their beauty and in the case of Racing Homers for their athleticism and intelligence, and also because of my interest in genetics, particularly color genetics.
 Does this mean I do not sell pigeons?
 No. I do sell surplus birds on occasion, but I am not in it for the money (although an occasional sale certainly does help cover the feed bill).
 I sell my surplus at prices other hobbyists can afford.
 (Click here to see what I do have available at this time.)
 I also on occasion supply "white doves" (actually white homing pigeons) for use at weddings and other special occasions in the area.
-I also supply my daughter with whites for her wedding-release business, which supplies releases in the Central Ohio region.
+I also supply my daughter with whites for her wedding-release business, which supplies releases in the Central and NW Ohio regions.
 Our whites, however, are top quality racing pigeons, not just white birds kept for special events, and they must fly with the rest of the race team in order to earn a spot in my loft.
-Several of our whites have won diplomas for us.
+Several of our whites have won races and other diplomas for us.

 Website Design

-Webmaster|| Barnhart & Son Lofts © 2005 ||E-mail Tom|| E-mail Matt
+Webmaster|| Barnhart & Son Lofts © 2018 ||E-mail Tom|

 Bookmark us! www.barnhartlofts.com